iltuoconsulenteit/DocCropper/README.md

 ### Admin Page

 Developers can manage global settings and user accounts from a dedicated admin interface available at `/admin`.
+A default superuser with username `admin` and password `admin` is created by `scripts/seed_licenses.py` for local development.
-Access to this page requires authentication as a superuser using the `/auth/jwt/login` endpoint.
-Once logged in, the page exposes the same options found in the settings panel and lists all registered users with the ability to create or remove them.
+Access to this page requires authentication; once logged in, the page exposes the same options found in the settings panel and lists all registered users with the ability to create or remove them.
 It relies on the REST endpoints under `/settings/`, `/auth/` and `/users/`.

 ### Google Sign-In